kitajchuk/clutch/README.md

 ### Circle CI
-If your project is on Github or BitBucket you can connect it to [Circle CI](http://circleci.com) by adding it as a build.
-In the project settings on Circle CI add the SSH key for your EC2 instances.
+The Clutch scaffold is designed to provide [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_delivery#Relationship_to_continuous_deployment) using [Circle CI](http://circleci.com).
+In the project settings on Circle CI add the `clutch` SSH key for your instances.
 You can also input all the needed environment variables in Circle CI used in the `Circlefile`.
 The default list included is as follows:

-* AWS_USER
+* AWS_USER — `ec2-user` by default
-* AWS_DEST
+* AWS_DEST — `/var/www/html/` by default
-* AWS_STAGING_HOST
+* AWS_STAGING_HOST — IP for staging instance
-* AWS_PRODUCTION_HOST
+* AWS_PRODUCTION_HOST — IP for production instance
-* S3_BUCKET
+* S3_BUCKET — The name of the S3 bucket
-* S3_REGION
+* S3_REGION — The region field for the S3 bucket
-* S3_ACCESS_KEY
+* S3_ACCESS_KEY — The IAM role access key
-* S3_SECRET_KEY
+* S3_SECRET_KEY — The IAM role secret key